-Unfortunately, that’s a question that varies somewhat state to state.
+Unfortunately, that’s a question that varies somewhat from state to state.
 Generally, ‘blue'(traditionally run by democrats) states often have an expanded Medicaid program, which covers most people with no alternative options for health care coverage whose households are at or below a certain income.
 ‘Red'(traditionally mostly run by Republican) states often have stricter rules and more limitations on coverage.

-Financial eligibility is based upon household income being a percentage of the poverty level(so changes each time the national poverty level changes), but the percentage of the poverty level can be up to 400% in certain cases(in other words, 4x the poverty level).
+Financial eligibility is based upon household income as a percentage of the poverty level(so changes each time the national poverty level changes), but the percentage of the poverty level can be up to 400% in certain cases(in other words, 4x the poverty level).

 People on Supplemental Security Income are automatically eligible for Medicaid coverage, no matter what state they live in.
 SSI is also an asset-based program.